Hotmoka/hotmoka/tutorial/Takamaka.md

 the investor will receive the investment back gradually, as soon as new investors arrive.
-This is more complex to program, since the Ponzi contract must take note of all investors that invested up to now, not just the current one as in `SimplePonzi.java`.
-This requires a list of investors, of unbound size.
+This is more complex to program, since the Ponzi contract must take note of all investors that invested up to now, not just of the current one as in `SimplePonzi.java`.
+This requires a list of investors, of unbounded size.
 An implementation of this gradual Ponzi contract is reported below and has been inspired by a similar Ethereum contract from Iyer and Dannen, *Building Games with Ethereum Smart Contracts*, page 150, Apress 2018: